Antony-Edward-Stark/AEXRS/README.md

   2. Can fetch Weather information.
   3. Can tell some jokes.
   4. Speaks the output.
+  5. Opening and closing apps. (works on macOS)

 Future plans :
   1. Voice input.
   2. Lyrics and songs.
   3. Opening and closing apps.
+(Full support)
   4. Small maintainance tasks.
   5. Natural Language Processing.
   6. Generating text based content using AI tools.